 Amelia Marquez is a life-long Montanan who is transgender.
 Her birth certificate lists inaccurate and incorrect information.
 A recently passed law in Montana, Senate Bill 280, would prohibit them from correcting the gender listed on their certificate because they have not undergone the invasions and costly gender-affirming procedure.
 The ACLU, the ACLU of Montana and Nixon Peabody LLP have sued in saying SB 280 violates the equal protection clause of the Montana State Constitution.

 The effects of having an accurate birth certificate can be life-altering.
-For starters, an incorrect birth certificate discloses the fact that a person is transgender, a profoundly private piece of information that no one should have exposed without their consent.
+For starters, an incorrect birth certificate discloses the fact that a person is transgender, a profoundly private piece of information that no one should have required to expose without their consent.
 Additionally, it subjects transgender people to discrimination and harassment in a variety of settings, including employment, healthcare, and interactions with government employees and officials.
+SB 280 burdens transgender Montanans’ ability to obtain an accurate birth certificate, solely because they are transgender.